nima101/nima101.github.io/_posts/2020-10-31-fourier_vis.md

 This post is motivated by [a fantastic video][video] (by [3blue1brown][3b1b]) regarding complex Fourier series.
 Here I want to give a brief overview of how to do the Fourier transform for a complex function and also how to implement it in Julia with few lines of code.
 Furthermore, a few different ways to generate a parametric curve to use as an input for our program.

 Before we dive in, I want to emphasize how interesting the outcome of this work is.
-Basically, given any 2D shape, we want to find `n` fixed length vectors, each rotating at a constant speed such that if we add them together, they draw the input shape.
-This is an example with 600 vectors, drawing the word `"hello"`:
+Basically, given any 2D shape, we want to find $$n$$ fixed length vectors, each rotating at a constant speed such that if we add them together, they draw the input shape.
+This is an example with 600 vectors, drawing the word "hello":

 ![hello_600]{:height="70%" width="70%"}